 If you have a Canadian bachelor’s degree in engineering accredited by the Canadian Engineering Accreditation Board (CEAB) you should apply under the Engineer-in-Training – Canadian Graduate category.

-If you have a bachelor’s degree from outside of Canada or a Canadian degree that is not accredited by the Canadian Engineering Accreditation Board (CEAB) you should apply under the Engineer-in-Training –International Graduate category.
+If you have a bachelor’s degree in engineering from outside of Canada you should apply under the Engineer-in-Training –International Graduate category.

 Engineer-in-Training – Previously Licensed with APEGS